-The a priori factor, sub-optimal Repository capabilities as a barrier (sub-optimal ineffective, inadequate and inefficient data repository as facilitating data sharing.
+The a priori factor, sub-optimal Repository capabilities as a barrier (sub-optimal Repository capabilities-Bar) is defined as when respondents referred to the insufficient capacity, ineffective, inadequate and inefficient data repository as facilitating data sharing.
 This factor was mentioned by 27 of the 37 (73%) respondents.